silver-machine/tglib/README.md

 # tglib
-Simplistic terminal graphics / sort of game engine. <br>
+terminal graphics framework / simple text-based engine <br>
 ***NOTE:*** it's still a WIP, and it currently only works on windows

-TODO:
-- Documentation
-- Slight refactoring
-- More comments throughout